taka-vagyok/prevent-win-closed.vim/README.md

 ### Disable/Enable plugin by command

-Disable this plugin
+Disable to prevent this last window closed.

 	:PreventWinClosedDiable

-Enable this plugin
+Enable to prevent this last window closed.

 	:PreventWinClosedEnable

-## How to configure (Optional)
+## Configure (Optional)

 Two option value are predefined.
 Add following values into vim config file.